devfile/registry-operator/CONTRIBUTING.md

 4. Run `make docker-push` to push the devfile registry operator image.

+5. Run `make install-cert` to install the cert-manager.

-5. Run `make install` to install the CRDs
+6. Run `make install` to install the CRDs.

-6. Run `make deploy` to deploy the operator.
+7. Run `make deploy` to deploy the operator.

 ### Testing your Changes